Texas Health and Science University: College of Traditional Chinese Medicine

 The College of Traditional Chinese Medicine has three-degree programs.
 The main program is the Master of Science in Acupuncture and Oriental Medicine degree.
 Students wishing to practice acupuncture must hold a master's degree in Acupuncture and Oriental medicine.

 The College of Traditional Chinese Medicine, in 2014, began to offer the Doctor of Acupuncture and Oriental Medicine (DAOM) program to provide licensed acupuncturists with diverse opportunities for advanced classroom and clinic study and research in Acupuncture and Oriental Medicine.
 The DAOM program focuses on advanced clinical specialties, integration and collaboration in Acupuncture and Oriental Medicine and Western Biomedical knowledge, modalities, and skills.

-Dual Degree Program
+Dual-degree program

-Texas Health and Science University also offers a Dual Degree Program in which students may study for both a Master of Acupuncture and Oriental Medicine and the Master of Acupuncture and Tui Na from Zhejiang Chinese Medical University.
+Texas Health and Science University also offers a dual-degree program in which students may study for both a Master of Acupuncture and Oriental Medicine and the Master of Acupuncture and Tui Na from Zhejiang Chinese Medical University.
 The Texas Health and Science University was selected by Zhejiang Chinese Medical University (ZJCMU) in China as their partner school in the spring of 2011 principally because the traditional Chinese medicine curriculum of the Texas Health and Science University is very similar to the traditional Chinese medicine curriculum that is taught in China.
 Students who have graduated from THSU and passed the acupuncture certification and licensure board exams may travel to China to defend their thesis and to complete a one-month internship at the Zhejiang Chinese Medical University Hospital.
 Successful students will receive an additional Master of Acupuncture and Tui Na degree from Zhejiang Chinese Medical University.